How Much Do I Need to Retire by 40? Can I retire at 40?

 It’s never too late to start building wealth.
 40 years of age is a good age to start if you plan to retire at 67.

-For example, to have $1.25 million saved for retirement, you would need to save $1,150 per month for 27 years at an average annual return of 8%.
+For example, to have $1.25 million saved for retirement, you would need to get aside $1,150 per month for 27 years at an average annual return of 8%.
 This is achievable for the broad US stock market.

 At a 4% withdrawal rate, the $1.25 mil in a Roth 401(k) retirement plan will generate about $4,150 per month in additional Social Security benefits.